phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 <!-- toc -->

 ## The Boot Process
 When you turn on a computer, it begins executing firmware code that is stored in motherboard [ROM].
-This code performs a [power-on self-test], detects available RAM, and pre-initializes the CPU and hardware.
+This code performs a [power-on self-test], detects available RAM, and pre-initializes the CPU and other hardware.
 Afterwards it looks for a bootable disk and starts booting the operating system kernel.

 [ROM]: https://en.wikipedia.org/wiki/Read-only_memory
 [power-on self-test]: https://en.wikipedia.org/wiki/Power-on_self-test